 Meaning and History

 The comedic series, produced for Fox Broadcasting Company by animator Matt Groening and later revived by Comedy Central, is an independent universe depicting life on a future Earth.
 It replicates it in all details – not only psychological but also social.
 Therefore, the fictional company in the fantastic world has all the standard attributes, from premises and staff to the name and logo.
-It appeared simultaneously with the animated sitcom in 1999 because it was featured in the series.
+It appeared alongside the animated sitcom in 1999, as it was featured in the series.
 Its author was a working group of animator artists.

 What is Planet Express?

 Planet Express is a fictional company that delivers goods to planets and neighboring galaxies.
-Its actual creator is Matt Groening, who created the comedic animated series Futurama, which this service operates on.
+Its actual creator is Matt Groening, who created the animated comedy series Futurama, on which this service is based.
 But according to the plot, the postal service was founded by Hubert J. Farnsworth, a professor and employer for the sitcom’s main characters.
 The company’s opening time is 2961.

 Old